gardenicity2025-lab/Gardenicity-WDGS-Scrolly-HE/README.md

 A visual essay on the early influences on 100 years of Patrick Geddes’ Tel Aviv.
+Hebrew Edition.